Cosmic acceleration driven by dark matter self-interactions: a phenomenological treatment: Abstract

 \section{Abstract}

-We explore a Gedanken-model for cosmic evolution, where dark matter is strongly self-interacting and stays in a plasma state until late stages.
-After decoupling, it condensates to super-structures with cosmic voids similar to the current picture of the universe.
-With the help of the equation of state of dry foam (equivalently a fluid with voids in it) from fluid mechanics, it is possible to show that tension within these cosmic walls due to their binding interaction may cause an accelerated expansion in the absence of dark energy.
-Furthermore, we give a cosmological analysis of this scenario with a semi-phenomenological ansatz, where we use recent Type Ia supernova compilation.
+{We explore the idea that cosmic acceleration may be a byproduct of late-time effects like structure formation in two steps.
+First, we consider the equation of state for an inhomogeneous cosmic fluid, which may lead to a Gedanken-model for cosmic evolution, where dark matter is strongly self-interacting and stays in a plasma state until late stages of the cosmic evolution.
+After decoupling, it condensates to super-structures with cosmic voids similar to the current picture of the universe, introducing a negative pressure term in relation to self-interaction strength.
+Secondly, we carry out a cosmological analysis inspired by this scenario via a phenomenological ansatz that exhibits a transient behavior.
+In this analysis, we use the recent Type Ia supernova compilation and high redshift quasar data and compare the results to that of $\Lambda$CDM.
+It turns out that proposed model can solve the quasar Hubble diagram tension.